lifeisstillgood/softwaremind/docs/conceptchapters/sm_software_literacy.rst

 To stretch my analogy too far, *having* books at all enables communication, but *having* a literate populace enables companies to redesign themselves internally, to alter without everyone already understanding.
 To *optimise*

+Ok so  little history lesson or two

+- retinue of retinues
+- you cannot act like Cersei - you will lose your supporters

+1066 - 1215 1314 1415 and 1500s

+1500s - cruel despots all
+over - catholic church's property was confisacared (England, Russia) or re-enforced into State (spanish inquisition)

+either way the church was absorbed into the newly centrally organised and centrally funded state - states became able to rule outside of the retineunofnrefinies

+and this lead to ...
+Ivan the terrible and similar

+Everything is economics

+But in 1500s we had a transformation - what happened.  well a couple of things - and I am going to enter realms of historical conjecture here but the two big things were 1454 (books and literacy) and 1492 (new world gold)

+By 1500s we had a transformation in the ability of a central state with a central ruler to effectively rule - and the administrative portion is i conjecture down to increased literacy and so increases ability to get dara and send policy.

+Books written settingnoutnpolicy - the hammer of the witch - by King james himself !

 The internet already enables mass communication, but between software illiterate people, so any benefits of software just drain away -